 • the recipient may have signed a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your personal information, or

-• the purpose for which we are using your personal information – your personal data will be deleted when it is no longer reasonably required for the purposes outlines above, or if you withdraw your consent, and
+• the purpose for which we are using your personal information – your personal data will be deleted when it is no longer reasonably required for the purposes outlined above, or if you withdraw your consent, and

 We will ensure that the personal information that we hold is subject to appropriate security measures.

-You have a number of legal rights in relation to the personal information that we hold about you and you can exercise your rights by contacting us using the details set out below.
+You have a number of legal rights in relation to the personal information that we hold about you, and you can exercise your rights by contacting us using the details set out below.
 These rights include:

 • Obtaining information regarding the processing of your personal information and access to the personal information which we hold about you.